-The annual electric savings proposed for 2020 is 176,340 MWh, or 2.36% of the referenced 2015 load.
-The Company has proposed goals consistent with Least Cost Procurement, however the 2020 annual savings differ from the Three-Year illustration for three reasons.
-First, evaluations have found decreased attribution of savings, namely due to the successful transformation of the lighting market and more is described in Section 4.A, below.
-Second, the Company has focused on longer-life, all fuel savings for customers, not just electric, as evidenced by increased promotion and participation in delivered fuel savings measures such as weatherization and heat pumps.
+The annual electric savings proposed for 2020 is $\frac{173,322}{176,340}$ MWh, or $\frac{2.31}{2.36\%}$ of the referenced 2015 load.
+The Company has proposed aggressive goals consistent with Least Cost Procurement, however the 2020 annual savings fall shortdiffer from of the Three-Year illustration for three reasons.-.
+First, evaluations have found decreased attribution of savings, namely due to the successful transformation of the lighting market and more is described in Section 4.A, below...Second, the Company is has focused on longer-life, all fuel savings for customers, not just electric, as evidenced by increased promotion and participation in delivered fuel savings measures such as weatherization and heat pumps.
 The Company plans to serve more customers and save more MMBtu than was planned in the Three-Year Plan and that is not reflected in the Annual MWh target. .
-The Three-Year Plan illustration assumed that 16% of the 2020 Annual savings and 29% of the lifetime savings would come from Combined Heat and Power (CHP).
-The Company worked with several customers on large projects that do not currently appear to be possible given current project statuses and required minimum lead times and no large-scale CHP project is planned for completion in 2020.
+The Three-Year Plan illustration assumed that 16% of the 2020 Annual savings and 29%% of the lifetime savings would come from Combined Heat and Power (CHP).
+The Company worked with several customers on large projects that do not currently appear to be possible given current project statuses and required minimum lead times and no large-scale CHP project is planned for completion in 2020.-.
 The Three-Year Plan highlighted the challenges in predicting large CHP projects and noted that annual target illustrations depended on these projects.
 Lastly, there are several end-uses and customer opportunities where the Company has planned to achieve higher savings than those projected in the Three-Year Plan or created initiatives or pilots that were not envisioned at the time of the Three-Year Plan, examples are described below.
 These examples demonstrate the Company's pursuit of maximum achievable savings.

-The annual natural gas savings for 2020 is 445,802 MMBtu, or 1.09% of 2015 natural gas load.
-The annual gas savings are 10% higher than illustrated for 2020 in the Three Year Plan and this demonstrates the Company's commitment to proposing maximum achievable savings.
-The Annual savings are higher than the Three-Year Plan due primarily to evaluation results increasing attribution of savings, described more fully in section 4.A below, and higher customer savings from Home Energy Reports.
+The annual natural gas savings for 2020 is 436,981 445,802 MMBtu, or 1.07 1.09% of 2015 natural gas load.-The annual gas savings are 810% higher than illustrated for 2020 in the Three Year Plan and this demonstrates the Company's commitment to proposing maximum achievable savings.-The Annual savings are higher than the Three-Year Plan due primarily to evaluation results increasing attribution of savings, described more fully in section 4.A below, and higher customer savings from Home Energy Reports.

-Table 7 and Table 8 compare the Annual Plan components to the Three-Year Plan for the electric and natural gas portfolios, respectively.
+Table 7 and Table 8 The following table compares the Annual Plan components to the Three-Year Plan for the electric and natural gas portfolios, respectively.

-Table 7.
-Plan Electric Portfolio Compared to Three-Year Plan
+Table 79.
+Table 3: Annual Plan Electric Portfolio cCompared to Three-Year Plan for Year 2020Plan

-Electric Programs 3 2020 3 Year Plan A 2020 Annual Plan % Change Annual Savings (MWh) 189,509 176,340 -7% Lifetime Savings (MWh) 2,160,318 1,504,046 -30% Annual Savings (MMBtu) 512,384 512,384 N/A Lifetime Savings (MMBtu) 5,049,644 N/A Annual Summer Demand Savings (kW) 34,224 29,439 -14% Total Benefits \$ 451,782,884 \$ 599,123,906 33% Total Spending \$ 109,090,025 \$ 110,559,691 1% Benefit Cost Ratio (RI Test) 3.23 4.64 44% Cost/Lifetime kWh \$ 0.062 \$ 0.082 32% EE Program Charge per kWh \$ 0.01193 \$ 0.01343 13%
+Electric Programs 3 2020 3 Year Plan A 2020 Annual Plan % Change Annual Savings (MWh) 189,509 176,340 -7% Lifetime Savings (MWh) 2,160,318 1,504,046 -30% Annual Savings (MMBtu) 512,384 N/A Lifetime Savings (MMBtu) 5,049,644 N/A Annual Summer Demand Savings (kW) 34,224 29,439 -14% Total Benefits \$ 451,782,884 \$ 599,123,906 33% Total Spending \$ 109,090,025 \$ 110,559,691 1% Benefit Cost Ratio (RI Test) 3.23 4.64 44% Cost/Lifetime kWh \$ 0.062 \$ 0.082 32% EE Program Charge per kWh \$ 0.01193 \$ 0.01343 13%

-Table 8.
+Table 810.
 Plan Natural Gas Portfolio Compared to Three-Year Plan